Image from eqroy - stock.adobe.com

 Make your Hermes scarf a bag

 If you want to add a touch of luxury to your handbag, try using a Hermes scarf as a strap.
-This is a popular way to style Hermes scarves, and it's perfect for casual and formal looks.
+It's a popular way to style Hermes scarves, and it's perfect for casual and formal looks.

 To make your own Hermes scarf strap, tie the scarf around the handles of your bag.
 You can also use a scarf as a bag cover by wrapping it around the body of your bag.